Hackerprod/-SKYNET-Steam-Emulator/README.md

 Multiplataform             Works with multiple game engines like Source 2, Unity 3D etc.
 Network communication      Network communication between clients through a configurable port.
 Overlay                    External Overlay for steam and game messages.
-DLC                        Unlock all downloaded DLCs Avatar support             Load avatar from file (Avatar.jpg) inside SKYNET folder and share it through the network Plugin system              Load external plugin to communicate with the emu.
+DLC                        Unlock all downloaded DLCs.
+Avatar support             Load avatar from file (Avatar.jpg) inside SKYNET folder and share it through the network.
+Plugin system              Load external plugin to communicate with the emu.
 ```
 ## ⚙️ Settings